Article Update: 01/28/2026

 The Groom

-- The groom usually wears a boutonniere that matches the bride's bouquet.
-It is often a single flower that complements the wedding color scheme and theme.
-For example, if the bride's bouquet is a mix of white and blush roses, the groom's boutonniere might be a single white rose.
+The groom usually wears a groom boutonniere that complements the bride’s bouquet and reflects the overall wedding style.
+This is often a single flower selected from the main wedding boutonniere flowers used throughout the ceremony.
+For example, if the bride’s bouquet features white and blush roses, the groom boutonniere might be a single white rose to create a coordinated and intentional look.

 -